 3 key takeaways

-- The best type of resume depends on your experience and goals.
-What works for an entry-level applicant may not work for a career changer.
+- What works for an entry-level applicant may not work for a career changer.
+Find out how to determine the type that will be most effective for your experience and goals.

 Choosing a resume type might not seem like a big decision.
 But the structure you use changes how your story is told (and how it's received).
 The right type of resume makes your strengths obvious and keeps hiring managers focused on what matters.